jeremylongshore/intent-agent-model-jvp-base/000-docs/001-OD-CONF-github-template-setup.md

-# GitHub Template Setup for IAM1 Regional Manager
+# GitHub Template Setup for IAM JVP Base

 **Created:** 2025-11-09
-**Purpose:** Convert bob-vertex-agent into a public GitHub template repository for IAM1 deployments
+**Purpose:** Convert the legacy intent-agent template into a public GitHub template repository for IAMJVP deployments

 ---

 ## Overview

-Transform bob-vertex-agent into **iam1-regional-manager** - a GitHub template repository that enables:
+Transform the cleaned template into **iam-jvp-base** - a GitHub template repository that enables:

 1. **Open Source Community**: Public template for developers to build multi-agent systems
 2. **Client Deployments**: Use template to create client-specific IAM1 instances
 3. **Base Model Sync**: Clients can pull updates from template when IAM1 improves
-4. **Marketing**: "Open source IAM1 Regional Manager with A2A Protocol support"
+4. **Marketing**: "Open source IAM JVP Base with A2A Protocol support"

 ---